 Touch: I clean all touched surfaces between students, and the frequent use of hand washing and hand sanitiser reduces this risk to a minimal level.
 I do not touch student’s faces, or my own.

 Air Quality: The evidence shows that airborne transmission is a much the greater risk than touch and I take several precautions to reduce this risk to a minimum.
 I have in constant operation a modern high capacity 6 stage filtration air purifier with fresh HEPA filters that are designed to remove 99.97% of airborne contaminants, including viruses.
 For anyone who would prefer a further reduction in risk, there is the option of also opening the window, or working in a sheltered area in my garden.

 Masks: Several studies have shown that wearing a mask dramatically reduces the risk of transmission to others and somewhat reduces risk to yourself.
 Masks are no longer required by law.
 However, for anyone who would like a further reduction in risk, I am happy to use a certified Type-2 surgical mask (rated at 98% or more effective at protecting other people from the wearer, conforming to EN14683).
 Students are no longer required to wear masks but are free, if they wish, to use one to further enhance their own protection.
 I also keep a ready supply of disposables.

 In accordance with government guidelines, students should not attend lessons if they believe there to be a reasonable chance that they have become infected with Covid.
 There is no charge for last minute cancellations for this reason.

-I will continue to monitor and review relevant guidelines and update my written risk assessment (copy available on request) as appropriate.
+I continue to monitor and review relevant guidelines and update my written risk assessment (copy available on request) as appropriate.